Liangliang-Shang/python/python-tutorial-5.md

 ### Function Parameters
 Parameters are specified within the pair of parentheses in the function definition, separated by commas.
 + Local variables
 Inside a function definition, variable names are local to the function.
 They are not related in any way to other variables with the same names used outside the function.
+It means functions have their own namespace.
 + global
 ```Python
 >>> def try_to_change(n):
 ...     n = 'Mr. Gumby'